uchexm/landing-page-/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project

-If you like this project...
+If you like this project give it a star

 <p align="right">(<a href="#readme-top">back to top</a>)</p>